AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 `parseint` parameter details:

-- s − This is a string representation of decimal.
+- s − This is a string representation of a decimal.
-- radix − This would be used to convert String s into integer.
+- radix − This would be used to convert a String s into an integer.

 Return Value:
 - parseInt(String s) − This returns an integer (decimal only).